-You get up one morning and check in your inbox, to find out one opportunity that can help you land a decent job.
+You get up one morning and check-in your inbox, to find out one opportunity that can help you land a decent job.
 Suddenly an email pops up that says, you are invited for an interview to the organization and has all other details which are necessary.
 You get all excited and happy, so you should be.
 Getting the chance for an interview like an allotted time you have to convince someone sitting in front of you, as to why they should think you are the best of the lot.
 An invitation for an interview means, you are already liked by your potential employer through the resume you send and are a strong candidate to land a job.
-So in this way you can think lot of odds are in your favor.
-However, on average a hundred candidates apply for a basic entry level position.
+So in this way you can think a lot of odds are in your favor.
+However, on average a hundred candidates apply for a basic entry-level position.
 This means that all other candidates are also having the same odds, which concludes that it’s a level playing field.

 Prepare yourself well

 As we said a job interview today is like a replica of a performance by an athlete in the field.
 You have to be prepared.
 So first prior to going to an interview session prepare yourself in the right way.
 For that you will need to start with researching on the job role you have applied for.
 Find out key skills that you think are your strengths within that job description and you will have an easier time convincing.
 Another way of preparation is doing the research on your company, find its values, objectives, life as employees everything.

 Show your X Factor

 Your employer will be very interested to know what makes each candidate unique and different.
 Based on those one or two unique characteristics, one of the candidates will be hired.
 So go beyond the basic, I can do this, and I can do that part.
 Show your X Factor means, find one quality that you think will impress your employer about you.
 This can be your talent to do something, your ability to lead a team or your work ethic.
 Always show your X factor during an interview to make a great impact.